B. Simone Talks Manifesting Husband, Twitter Manifests Potent Slander Instead

 — Candance🎋. (@candanceeeeeeee) February 15, 2021

-While comment creeping, B. Simone responded to the slander seemibly unbothered encouraging women to “become the best version of you” before adding “you attract what you become.”
+Catching wind of the slander while comment creeping, B. Simone responded to the slander seemingly unbothered encouraging women to “become the best version of you” before adding “you attract what you become.”

 “God is so good !
 Once you put your energy into loving yourself you’ll become the best version of you and attract what you become ❤️ i truly love you all 🙏🏽 let’s manifest LOVE all 2021 and beyond, 🙌🏽” B. Simone wrote.